John Carteret, 2nd Earl Granville: Death and burial

 He remained in office as President of the Privy Council until his death on 2 January 1763.
 His last act was to listen on his deathbed to the reading of the preliminaries of the Treaty of Paris by the Under-Secretary to the Secretary of State, Robert Wood, author of an essay on The Original Genius and Writings of Homer, who would have postponed the business, but Granville said that it "could not prolong his life to neglect his duty" and quoted in ancient Greek the speech of Sarpedon from the Iliad xii.
 322–328, repeating the last word ἴομεν ("iomen") (the first word of verse 328) meaning "let us go forward".
 Wood recalled the event as follows:

 "However, in the course of that active period, the duties of my situation engaged me in an occasional attendance upon a nobleman, who, while he presided at his Majesty's councils, reserved some moments for literary amusement.
 His Lordship was very partial to this subject; and I seldom had the honour of receiving his commands on business, that he did not lead the conversation to Greece and Homer.
 Being directed to wait upon his Lordship, a few days before he died, with the preliminary articles of the Treaty of Paris, I found him so languid, that I proposed postponing my business for another time: but he insisted that I should stay, saying, it could not prolong his life, to neglect his duty; and repeating the following passage, out of Sarpedon's speech, he dwelled with particular emphasis on the third line, which recalled to his mind the distinguishing part, he had taken in public affairs.
 His Lordship repeated the last word several times with a calm and determinate resignation: and after a serious pause of some minutes, he desired to hear the Treaty read; to which he listened with great attention: and recovered spirits enough to declare the approbation of a dying Statesman (I use his own words) on the most glorious War, and most honourable Peace, this nation ever saw."

 He died in his house in Arlington Street, London, on 2 January 1763.
 His remains were interred at Westminster Abbey.

 Succession

 The title of Earl Granville descended to his son Robert, who died without issue in 1776, when the earldom of this creation became extinct.

 Legacy

 Two North Carolina counties were named for Lord Carteret, Carteret County (established 1722) and Granville County (1746).
 During the 17th and 18th centuries, the area which is now South Carolina used the names Carteret and Granville for a few of its counties.

-Namesakes of Granville Street in Vancouver, British Columbia; Granville, Massachusetts; Granville, New York; Granville Centre, Nova Scotia, and Granville Ferry.
+Namesakes of Granville Street in Vancouver, British Columbia; Granville, Massachusetts; Granville, New York; Granville Centre, Nova Scotia and Granville Ferry, as well as Carteret and Granville Streets in Halifax.
 Translator George Sale dedicated his Alcoran of Mohammed to Granville.

 Lord John Carteret was played by Anton Lesser, as depicted in the 2011 film Pirates of the Caribbean: On Stranger Tides.